Hippasteria phrygiana

-Hippasteria phrygiana is a sea star species, member of the Goniasteridae family.
+Hippasteria phrygiana, commonly known as the trojan star, is a sea star species, a member of the Goniasteridae family.

 Description and characteristics

 This species grows up to 20 cm in diameter, with short arms and a large body.
 The upper surface is red and covered with rounded knob-like spines; the lower surface contains many macroscopic bivalved pedicellariae.

 Habitat and geographic range

 This species is incredibly widely distributed: it is present in the 3 main oceanic basins.

 It lives mostly in cold and deep waters.

 Biology

 This species feeds mostly on cnidarians, especially deep-sea corals.